-Philip also advised the Security Industry Authority on its central policy document Get Licensed.
+Philip has also advised the Security Industry Authority, including on its central policy document Get Licensed.

-Philip is engaged by the Night Time Industries Association and the leading leisure broker NDML in relation to business interruption insurance on behalf of 150 late night venue operators.
+Philip was engaged by the Night Time Industries Association and the leading leisure broker NDML in relation to business interruption insurance on behalf of 150 late night venue operators.

 Philip has advised operators of sex establishments, including Spearmint Rhino, Platinum Lace, Secrets and Sophisticats among others.